 So you transfer your risk, starting with your lease agreement.
 A landlord can require a tenant to carry renter's insurance as part of the lease agreement.
-This can transfer some of the financial responsibility of the property to the tenant, should the tenant be held responsible for damage.
+This can transfer some of the financial responsibility of the property to the tenant, should the tenant be held responsible for the damage.

 The landlord's own insurance policy can also be a form of risk transfer.
 Insurance is designed to help minimize the potential risks that could arise from owning and/or renting the property.

 Here's where it gets complicated - the typical insurance property and general liability coverages may not provide the full protection a landlord needs for losses caused by renters or others.

 Why?
 Because people who are NOT renting property to others may not need to pay for these coverages in their policy.
 So the policy may not address this specific need of landlords.
 The solution could be adding coverage to that policy that does indeed address it.
 This needs to be a topic of conversation with your insurance agent.